pranavjv/vam/vradam_adaptive_stability_hypothesis.md

 3. The AEoS depends on the momentum parameter β₁, with higher β₁ values resulting in higher stability thresholds.

-## VADAM's Mechanism
+## VRADAM's Mechanism

-VADAM extends Adam by introducing:
+VRADAM extends Adam by introducing:

 1. **Velocity-dependent learning rate**: The effective learning rate is modulated by the squared norm of the gradient or momentum buffer.